Article 1: Booking and Payment

 Clause 1.2: Itinerary and Invoice

-Upon confirmation of the itinerary and price by the client or travel agent via email, an invoice shall be issued covering the itinerary and any additional requested services.
+Upon confirmation of the itinerary and price by the client or travel agent via email, an invoice covering the itinerary and any additional requested services shall be issued.

 Clause 1.3: Deposit Requirement